New Ethos Nottingham – Sponsor of the Sports Person Award 2023

 As PCC, her role includes holding Nottinghamshire Police’s Chief Constable to account and engaging with the people of Nottinghamshire to determine how best to spend public funding, whilst supporting and empowering communities, third-sector organisations, and partner agencies to come together as a team with a common aim – to Make Notts Safe.

-Tick Tock All Stars Nursery – Sponsor of the Outstanding Parent of the Year 2023
+Tick Tock All Stars Nursery – Outstanding Parent of the Year 2024

 We have an early year’s foundation stage (EYFS) curriculum that creates learning from our children’s interests and promotes wider learning opportunities through real life experiences like trips and weekly outings, wide range of stimulating toys and activities, safe and secure environment provide qualified friendly staff team.